AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/developing-with-crxde-lite.md

 1. Clique em **OK**.

-No seu navegador, a interface de usuário do CRXDE Lite é semelhante a:
+A interface do usuário do CRXDE Lite tem a seguinte aparência no navegador:

 ![chlimage_1-18](assets/crx-interface.jpg)